The Mopar stories site

 Ram 2500-5500

-Cummins’ B-engine family, used by the Ram 2500-5500, will work with various fuels, including natural gas, gasoline, and hydrogen, by adapting the entire top of the engine; each variant will work with one fuel.
-We had expected Cummins’ new variants in the 2025 Ram 2500-5500 but the program may have stumbled along the way.
-Ram has hydrogen as a solution for heavy duty pickups in their long-term plans but could use fuel cells rather than (or as well as) the Cummins internal-combustion solution.
-A fuel cell Ram 1500 seems more likely for the time being.
+Cummins’ B-engine family, used by the Ram 2500-5500, was to be adapted to work with natural gas, gasoline, and hydrogen.
+This is done by changing the entire top of the engine, so each individual engine would work with only one fuel.
+Ram has hydrogen as a solution for heavy duty pickups in their long-term plans but could use fuel cells rather than (or as well as) the Cummins solution.
+A fuel cell Ram 1500 seems more likely for the time being, but not for at least another year or two.

 Cummins hydrogen and other fuels